wallstreetcn/vue-ssr-boilerplate/README.md

 # Vue SSR Boilerplate
-Vue.js Server Side Rendering Boilerplate without Polluting Vuex
+A progressive Vue.js Server Side Rendering Boilerplate.

 ## Features:
-* Doesn't dependent on Vuex.
-Putting every thing into Vuex is so ugly.
-* Vuex is there, global states can still put into Vuex store.
+* Doesn't dependent on global data store, component's data still in component as usual.
+* The project can start with or without SSR.
+* You can choose which pages should run on server side.
+Pages do not need SEO, e.g, user profile page, can run on client side.
 * Customizable webpack config.
 * Hot module replacement.
-* Codes can run with or without SSR.
 * Lazy loading routes.
-* And so on.

 ## Environments
-* Node.js >= 7 (maybe node 6 will work, haven't tested)
+* Node.js >= 7.10

 ## Initialize
-First, download or clone this project.
+Firstly, download or clone this project.

 Then install npm packages via `npm install`.